 Amputation Prevention Center®

-The Amputation Prevention Centers at Memorial Hermann are specialized wound healing programs designed specifically for patients who are experiencing diabetic foot complications.
+The Amputation Prevention Centers at Memorial Hermann are surgically focused inpatient and outpatient programs designed specifically for patients with limb-threatening conditions, such as diabetic foot ulcers/infections and peripheral arterial disease.
 Diabetic foot complications are among the most complex to treat and require a coordinated, organized approach from a team of specialists with advanced training.
 Our goal at the Amputation Prevention Center is to prevent lower extremity amputations.

 Often complicated by underlying conditions, what seems like a simple wound on your foot or lower leg can turn into a significant problem.
 A majority of lower limb amputations are due to foot ulcers that are a result of complications from diabetes, including:

 - Neuropathy – loss of feeling in your feet